-A. Small, HUBZone small, small disadvantaged, and women-owned small business concern source lists, guides, and other data identifying such vendors.
+A. Small, HUBZone small, small disadvantaged, women-owned small, veteran-owned small, and service-disabled veteran-owned small business concern source lists, guides, and other data identifying such vendors.

-- B. Organizations contacted for small, HUBZone small, small disadvantaged, and women-owned small business sources - C. On a contract-by-contract basis, records on all subcontract solicitations over \$100,000 which indicate for each solicitation: - C1.
+- B. Organizations contacted for small, HUBZone small, small disadvantaged, women-owned small, veteran-owned small, and service-disabled veteran-owned small business sources. - C. On a contract-by-contract basis, records on all subcontract solicitations over \$100,000 which indicate for each solicitation: - C1.
 Whether small business concerns were solicited, and if not, why not. - C2.
 Whether HUBZone small business concerns were solicited, and if not, why not. - C3.
 Whether small disadvantaged business concerns were solicited, and if not, why not. - C4.
 Whether women-owned small business concerns were solicited, and if not, why not. - C5.
-Reasons for the failure of solicited small, small disadvantaged, and women-owned small business concerns to receive the subcontract award. - D. Records to support other outreach efforts, e.g., contacts with minority and small business trade associations, attendance at small, HUBZone small, minority, and women-owned small business procurement conference and trade fairs.

-- E. Records to support internal activities to (1) guide and encourage purchasing personnel, e.g., workshops, seminars, training programs, incentive awards; and (2) monitor activities to evaluate compliance. - F. On a contract-by-contract basis, records to support subcontract award data including the name, address and business size of each subcontractor.
-(This item is not required for company or division-wide commercial plans).

-c G. Other records to support your compliance with the su ontracting plan: (Please describe) the sub
+Whether veteran-owned small business concerns were solicited, and if not, why not. - C6.
+Whether service-disabled veteran-owned small business concerns were solicited, and if not, why not. - C7.
+Reasons for the failure of solicited small, small disadvantaged, women-owned small business, veteran-owned small business, service-disabled veteran-owned small business, and HUBZone small business concerns to receive the subcontract award. - D. Records to support other outreach efforts, e.g., contacts with minority and small business trade associations, attendance at small, HUBZone small, minority, women-owned small, veteran-owned small, and service-disabled veteran-owned small business procurement conferences and trade fairs. - E. Records to support internal activities to (1) guide and encourage purchasing personnel, e.g., workshops, seminars, training programs, incentive awards; and (2) monitor activities to evaluate compliance. - F. On a contract-by-contract basis, records to support subcontract award data including the name, address and business size of each subcontractor.
+(This item is not required for company or division-wide commercial plans). - G. Other records to support your compliance with the sub-contracting plan: (Please describe)

-8. TIMELY PAYMENTS TO SUBCONTRACTORS
+I X. TIMELY PAYMENTS TO SUBCONTRACTORS

-FAR 52.219-8(a) requires your company to establish and use procedures to ensure the timely payment of amounts due pursuant to the terms of your subcontracts with small, HUB-Zone small, small disadvantaged, and women-owned small business concerns.
+FAR 52.219-8(a) requires your company to establish and use procedures to ensure the timely payment of amounts due pursuant to the terms of your subcontracts with small, HUB-Zone small, small disadvantaged, women-owned small, veteran-owned small, and service-disabled veteran-owned small business concerns.

-[Insert company name] has established and uses such pro- ures:
+[In isert comp any name] has estab lished and uses such pro cedur es:

-9. DESCRIPTION OF GOOD FAITH EFFORT
+XI.
+DESCRIPTION OF GOOD FAITH EFFORT

-Maximum practicable utilization of small, HUBZone small, small disadvantaged, and Women-owned small business concerns as subcontractors in Government contracts is a matter of national interest with both social and economic benefits.
+Maximum practicable utilization of small, HUBZone small, small disadvantaged, women-owned small, veteran-owned small, and service-disabled veteran-owned small business concerns as subcontractors in Government contracts is a matter of national interest with both social and economic benefits.
 When a contractor fails to make a good faith effort to comply with a subcontracting plan, these objectives are not achieved, and 15 U.S.C.
 637(d)(4)(F) directs that the contractor must pay liquidated damages.
-In order to demonstrate your compliance with a good faith effort to achieve the small, HUBZone small, small disadvantaged, and women-owned small business subcontracting goals, outline the steps your company plans to take.
+In order to demonstrate your compliance with a good faith effort to achieve the small, HUBZone small, small disadvantaged, women-owned small, veteran-owned small, and service-disabled veteran-owned small business subcontracting goals, outline the steps your company plans to take.
 These steps will be negotiated with the contracting officer prior to approval of the plan.

-The offeror is advised that this subcontracting plan will be made a material part of the contract and that the submission of the SF294 and SF295 will be made a line item deliverable in the contract.
+The offeror is advised that submission of the subcontracting plan and Standard Form 294 and/or Standard Form 295 will be made a material part of the contract.

-10. SIGNATURES REQUIRED
+XII.
+SIGNATURES REQUIRED

-This subcontracting plan was
+This subcontracting plan was submitted by: